jazdmiller/jazdmiller/README.md

 #### - 🌱  I’m currently working on ...

-Shakn (see pinned repo) - a responsive cocktail recipe site built with React, Strapi, Axios, CSS, and the CocktailDB API.
-It features dynamic recipe searches, a blog section managed with Strapi's backend, and individual article/recipe pages, creating a rich user experience.
+Shakn (see pinned repo) - a dynamic and responsive cocktail recipe finder built with React, Strapi, Axios, CSS, Bootstrap and the CocktailDB API.

 ### Contact Me ☎️
 Feel free to reach out via LinkedIn or email (linked below profile picture) and let's build something great together! 🚀